KatharaFramework/Kathara-Labs/exercises/01-simple-configuration/README.md

 The task is to add a new device to the network scenario found in the [lab](lab) directory and properly configure the network topology, device interfaces, and their IP addresses.

-The scenario already includes one pre-configured device.
 By the end of the exercise, both devices should be able to `ping` each other on all interfaces.

+## Goal

+The goal of this exercise is to deepen your understanding of network configuration by adding and setting up a new device in a pre-existing Kathará network scenario.
+You will be responsible for configuring the network topology, interfaces, and IP addresses for the new device so that it can seamlessly communicate with the existing device.

+By the end of this exercise, both the new and pre-configured devices should be able to successfully `ping` each other on all interfaces, demonstrating correct network connectivity and configuration.
+An example configuration is provided to guide you through the process, but the main objective is to independently apply what you've learned to set up a functioning network environment.

 ## Requirements